isabella232/integrations-learn.en/help/_includes/integrations-between-applications/rtcdp-target.md

 ---
 ---

-# Adobe Real-Time Customer Data Platform and Adobe Target integration
+# Adobe Real-Time Customer Data [!DNL Platform] and Adobe [!DNL Target] integration

 {{real-time-cdp-description}}

 {{target-description}}

-Integrating Real-Time CDP with Target gives you the ability to personalize content using known customer data.
+Integrating Real-Time CDP with [!DNL Target] gives you the ability to personalize content using known customer data.
 Also, the data governance and consent capabilities of Real-Time CDP help ensure you are using that known customer data responsibly and adhering to legal, contractual, and regulatory restrictions as well as respecting customer preferences.
-Key benefits of integrating Real-Time CDP and Target include:
+Key benefits of integrating Real-Time CDP and [!DNL Target] include:

 + **Deliver personalized experiences** on your website and mobile apps.
-+ **Share segments and profile attributes** from Adobe Real-Time CDP to Adobe Target.
++ **Share segments and profile attributes** from Adobe Real-Time CDP to Adobe [!DNL Target].
-+ **Target content** to segments and display attribute values.
++ **[!DNL Target] content** to segments and display attribute values.

 <table>
     <thead>